zerolawtech/SFT-Protocol/docs/custodian.rst

 Custodian contracts allow approved entities to hold tokens on behalf of multiple investors.
 Common examples of custodians include broker/dealers and secondary markets.
 The contract in it's current form can be considered a base contract, depending on the needs of the owner it may be expanded upon in a variety of ways.

-Custodian contracts include the standard SFT protocol :ref:`multisig`.
+Custodian contracts include the standard SFT protocol :ref:`multisig` and :ref:`modules` functionality.
+See the respective documents for detailed information on these components.

 It may be useful to also view the `Custodian.sol <https://github.com/SFT-Protocol/security-token/tree/master/contracts/Custodian.sol>`__ source code while reading this document.